dbbs-lab/cerebellar-models/docs/analysis/introduction.rst

 * ``scaffold``: Scaffold instance or path to the BSB Scaffold file to load

-Classes extending from ``BSBReport`` will also used by default the following colors to plot the following cells and fibers:
+Classes extending from ``BSBReport`` will also used by default the :data:`LIST_CT_INFO <.analysis.report.LIST_CT_INFO>` for ``cell_types_info``.
+This means the following colors will be used to plot the following cells and fibers:

 .. figure:: /images/legend.png
    :align: center
    :alt: Default-Legend-celltypes

    Default color legend used to represent the different cells and fibers of the cerebellum reconstructions.